 An external hinge may be needed to support the bones while they heal.
 Future surgeries may also be needed to improve motion and remove scar tissue.

-To help reduce your chance of getting an elbow dislocation, take these steps:
+To help reduce your chance an elbow dislocation:

 - Don’t put your arm out when you fall.
 If you can, turn your body, fall on your side, and roll.